GlobalFreightSolutions/gfs-droppoint/Readme.md

 # &lt;gfs-droppoint&gt;

-The `gfs-droppoint` widget is used to show the available droppoints on the ma.
+The `gfs-droppoint` widget is used to show the available droppoints on the map.

 ## Install